EthanCavadia/EthanCavadia.github.io/README.md

 # Intrinsics

-Now that i have all my value aligned i wanted to see if my functions of intersection could be faster by passing from C++ to intrinsics.
+Now that I have all my value-aligned i wanted to see if my functions of intersection could be faster by translating from C++ to intrinsics.

-I have a I7-7700HQ GPU so i used SSE x86 intel intrinsics.
+I have an I7-7700HQ GPU so I used SSE x86 intel intrinsics.

 This function is the same as the C++ one but in intrinsics using four circle at once.
 ```cpp